-In 2016 and for the six months ended June 30, 2017, we had 36,173 and 26,600 student enrollments, respectively, in self-owned learning centers.
+In 2016, we had 36,173 enrolled students in self-owned learning centers.
 We currently offer three flagship courses, namely Rise Start, Rise On and Rise Up, that are designed for students aged three to six, seven to twelve and 13 to 18, respectively.
 The curricula of Rise Start and Rise On use courseware that we have licensed from Houghton Mifflin Harcourt Publishing Company, or HMH, a leading American educational publisher, along with other self-developed content, while the curriculum of Rise Up is primarily based on our self-developed content.
 We also offer a number of complementary products to further enhance our students' learning experience, including Can-Talk, Rise Library Online, Rise Camp, Rise Workshop and Rise Overseas Study Tour.

 We devote significant resources to curriculum development to ensure that our course offerings are up-to-date, engaging and effective.
 We also focus on teacher training through a set of rigorous and systematic processes and programs so that teachers in both self-owned learning centers and franchised learning centers are able to deliver our curricula at a level consistent with our standards.
-As of June 30, 2017, we had 1,315 teachers in self-owned learning centers.
-Collectively, the quality of our course offerings and our unique teaching philosophy has helped us develop a strong and powerful brand that is attractive to parents.
+As of December 31, 2016, we had 1,253 teachers in self-owned learning centers.
+The quality of our course offerings and our unique teaching philosophy has helped us develop a strong and powerful brand that is attractive to parents.

 Our business model is highly scalable.
 We have a network of both self-owned learning centers as well as franchised learning centers.
-As of June 30, 2017, we had a network of 246 learning centers across 80 cities in China, among which 56 were self-owned centers primarily located in tier-one cities and 190 centers were franchised learning centers primarily located in non-tier-one cities.
-RISE Education Cayman Ltd is a holding company without substantive operations and we conduct our operations through PRC entities, including our variable interest entity, or VIE, and its subsidiaries and schools.
+As of December 31, 2016, we had a network of 221 learning centers across 73 cities in China, among which 54 were self-owned centers primarily located in tier-one cities and 167 centers were franchised learning centers primarily located in non-tier-one cities.
 We have enjoyed significant growth over the past few years.
-Our revenues increased from RMB529.5 million in 2015 to RMB711.0 million (US\$104.9 million) in 2016, and increased from RMB315.0 million for the six months ended June 30, 2016 to RMB437.1 million (US\$64.5 million) for the six months ended June 30, 2017, largely as a result of the growth of self-owned learning centers.
+Our revenues increased from RMB529.5 million in 2015 to RMB711.0 million (US\$102.4 million) in 2016, largely as a result of the growth of self-owned learning centers.
 As our network of learning centers has expanded, our brand has also strengthened.
 This has allowed us to maintain our position as a market leader, command premium pricing, improve profitability and enjoy a highly loyal customer base.
-In 2016, we had a 67% student retention rate, 63% higher than the industry average of 41%, according to Frost & Sullivan and our student retention rate improved further to 70% in the six months ended June 30, 2017.
-We recorded EBITDA of RMB40.8 million and RMB142.3 million (US\$21.0 million) in 2015 and 2016, respectively, and RMB58.6 million and RMB109.6 million (US\$16.2 million) for the six months ended June 30, 2016 and 2017, respectively.
-We recorded a net loss of RMB31.7 million in 2015 while we recorded net income of RMB50.8 million (US\$7.5 million) in 2016, and we recorded a net income of RMB18.3 million and RMB57.8 million (US\$8.5 million) for the six months ended June 30, 2017, respectively.
+In 2016, we had a 67% student retention rate, 63% higher than the industry average of 41%, according to Frost & Sullivan.
+We recorded EBITDA of RMB40.8 million and RMB142.3 million (US\$20.5 million) in 2015 and 2016, respectively.
+We recorded a net loss of RMB31.7 million in 2015 while we recorded net income of RMB50.8 million (US\$7.3 million) in 2016.